-In a small percentage of patients, there is, unfortunately, a sinister cause of your head pain, which require investigation.
+Unfortunately, in a small percentage of patients, there is a sinister cause of your head pain, which require investigation.
 We call these Red Flags because they can be vital signs of more sinister underlying conditions such as brain tumours, aneurysm, stroke, meningitis and other systemic illnesses.
 If you experience any of the following symptoms, please seek the urgent advice of your healthcare professional.

 You MUST thoroughly investigate any Red Flags!